judyj/personal/portfolio.md

 ## Standard blurb:
 Judy has been a software engineer for over thirty-five years, and has been at [Onyx Point](https://www.onyxpoint.com/) since 2015.
-She has also functioned as a System Engineer, Project Manager, ScrumMaster, and a record store clerk.
+She has also functioned as a System Engineer, Project Manager, ScrumMaster, and a CD store clerk.
 She was lucky enough to have started programming in the 19XXes when her Dad brought home a [PDP-8](https://en.wikipedia.org/wiki/PDP-8) - she eventually progressed from paper-tape and punched cards to more modern computing systems.
 When not at work, Judy can be found baking yummy treats for family, friends, and coworkers; attending hockey games and rock concerts; or trying to finish a good book.
 Judy also loves to volunteer, especially in events that promote diversity in technology.